Using the H5P Course Presentation Tool

 Your video will appear as a thumbnail image with a play button in the centre.

-Enter the Title text, the number of the slide that you would like the student directed to and click Done.
+Enter the Title text and click the drop down menu of Go to.
+If you choose Specific slide number, enter the number of the slide that you would like the student directed to.
+Then click Done.

 There is a range of question types available to insert from the top toolbar.
 The detailed guides on creating these types are linked below.